GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 ### Body Hair, Everywhere

-Androgens significantly increase the presence of body hair on the legs, groin, buttocks, chest, back and arms.
-Hair will grow in thicker, longer and darker.
+Androgens significantly increase the presence of body hair on the legs, groin, buttocks, chest, back, and arms.
+Hair will grow in thicker, longer, and darker.
 This will likely happen well before facial hair growth, which can take over a year to start.
-Rogaine / Monoxidil can help with that, but be careful as it is poisonous if ingested, especially to cats.
+Rogaine/minoxidil can help with that, but be careful, as it is poisonous if ingested (especially to cats).

 ### Male Pattern Baldness

-MPD is caused by [Dihydrotestosterone](https://en.wikipedia.org/wiki/Dihydrotestosterone) (DHT), an androgen which metabolizes from Testosterone.
-Having more T in your body means more DHT can form, and the gene that contributes to MPD causes the hair follicles on the scalp to receive less blood, choking them out until the follicles die.
+MPB is caused by [dihydrotestosterone](https://en.wikipedia.org/wiki/Dihydrotestosterone) (DHT), an androgen which metabolizes from Testosterone.
+Having more T in your body means more DHT can form, and the gene that contributes to MPB causes the hair follicles on the scalp to receive less blood, choking them out until the follicles die.
 There will likely be *some* loss of hair line eventually, no matter what, but if there is a history of baldness among the men in your family, then you can expect to see that as well.
-Again, Rogaine can help with this.
+Again, minoxidil can help with this.

-The synthetic androgen [Nandrolone](https://en.wikipedia.org/wiki/Nandrolone) does not metabolize into DHT and may be a viable alternative in place of direct Testosterone if hair loss is a concern.
+The synthetic androgen [nandrolone](https://en.wikipedia.org/wiki/Nandrolone) does not metabolize into DHT and may be a viable alternative in place of direct testosterone if hair loss is a concern.
 However, DHT is important for genital growth, so this is a double-edged sword.

 ### Thicker and Oilier Skin